I am SO EXCITED to share the first two chapters from MOTION with all of you!

 “Do you need a ride anywhere?” he asked stiffly, quickly adding, “No pressure.
 It’s just, my mother would be appalled if I didn’t offer.”

 His slight confession, and how he referred to his mother with deference, made me pause my furious zipping.
-“Thank you, you are very kind.
+“Thank you.
 I have a driver.”

 He cleared his throat and nodded, seemed to stand straighter.
 My gaze flickered to his then away and I dug for my wallet.
 Finding it, I placed a fifty-dollar bill on the table to cover the cost of my dinner.